patrickleungwl/code25/docs/index.md

 archive: true
 ---

+Let's discuss the issue in brief.

 ## Canonical C++ Class

-For a c++ class that manages its own acquired resource (think memory or file handles), the class should contain its own version of ctr, dtr, copy ctr and copy assignment.
+For a c++ class that manages its own acquired resource (think memory or file handles), the class should implement its own version of ctr, dtr, copy ctr and copy assignment.
 Since c++ 2010, this list includes move ctr and move assignment.
-This is all fine.
+This is all standard best practices.

 ### Noisy copy assignment

 One slight annoyance I noticed is that the the copy assignment operator typical implementation of copy assignment is its usual book-keeping steps:

-1) check if it's passed in itself for preventing self-copies,
+1. check if it's passed in itself for preventing self-copies,
-2) clean up the source object's contained resource for preventing resource leaks and then 3) finally copying over the source object's resource.
+2. clean up the source object's contained resource for preventing resource leaks and
+3. finally copying over the source object's resource.

-These steps to copy over a source object are a bit noisy to the eyes.
+These steps to copy over a source object are a bit tedious.
+Is there another way?

 ### Problem

-Perhaps we can do better with a copy-and-swap idiom for reducing this noise?
+Perhaps we can simplying the copy assignment by using a copy-and-swap pattern?
 I gave this a try and immediately received a 'ambiguous overload' compiler error.
 The problem is this- the copy assignment's and move assignment's signatures are usually
 this: